AP Courses and Senior Symposium

 - AP Studio Art: 2D Design

-Senior Symposium operates as a collegiate level research seminar, built on the Boston Trinity mission to educate students from diverse backgrounds in an academically demanding Christ-centered community, and to inspire them to lead lives of faith, integrity and service.
+Senior Symposium is a collegiate level seminar.
 This is not a research course for the sake of research, but rather a key opportunity in the school to allow our greatest ideas and deepest joys to meet the world’s greatest needs.